larryhastings/big/README.md

 [`UnboundInnerClass`](#unboundinnerclasscls).*

-Restating the last two rules: every class that descends from any [`BoundInnerClass`](#boundinnerclasscls) must be decorated with either [`BoundInnerClass`](#boundinnerclasscls) or
+Restating the last two rules: every class that descends from any class decorated with [`BoundInnerClass`](#boundinnerclasscls) must itself be decorated with either [`BoundInnerClass`](#boundinnerclasscls) or
 [`UnboundInnerClass`](#unboundinnerclasscls).